eikendev/gitool/README.rst

     $ gitool status -d ~/git/

-This will collect status information for all repositories in ``~/git/`` and display a summary when done.
+This command will collect status information for all repositories in ``~/git/`` and display a summary when done.
 As can be seen above, you have to specify a directory where all your repositories are located in.

 Installation